javadbat/jb-grid-react/README.md

 ### fullscreen grid

-jb-grid has a fullscreenable feature and you can activite that by set `isFullscreen={value:bool}` for example
+jb-grid has a fullscreen feature which you can activate by setting `isFullscreen={value:bool}` for example

 ```js